dsnahil/CareerCanvas/README.md

 ## 📖 Description

 Welcome to Career Canvas – where crafting your dream career becomes a creative experience.
 Imagine opening the app and instantly having powerful AI tools at your fingertips to transform your job search journey.
-With just a few clicks, you can generate a professional resume tailored to your target position, create a compelling cover letter that highlights your unique skills, and prepare for interviews through realistic practice sessions.
+With just a few clicks, you can generate a resume tailored to your target position, create a compelling cover letter that highlights your unique skills, and prepare for interviews through realistic practice sessions.

 As you use Career Canvas, you'll experience a seamless workflow where your professional history transforms into employer-ready documents through our intuitive drag-and-drop interface.
 The keyword optimization feature automatically identifies and incorporates industry-specific terms that help your resume pass ATS screening systems.
 When interview day approaches, practice with our AI-powered interview simulator that provides real-time feedback on your responses.
 Review your performance analytics to track improvement and receive suggestions to strengthen your application materials.
 With multi-format export options, you'll always have your polished documents ready to share in the format employers prefer.
 Career Canvas doesn't just help you apply for jobs – it empowers you to strategically craft your professional narrative for career success.